userfrosting/learn/20.going-live/02.vps-production-environment/03.application-setup/docs.md

     category: docs
 ---

+[notice]This page needs updating.
+To contribute to this documentation, please submit a pull request to our [learn repository](https://github.com/userfrosting/learn/tree/master/pages).[/notice]

 To actually get our application up and running, we need to do a few more things on the remote server:

 1. Run Composer to install PHP dependencies;